 This course offers students an encounter with the vitality of the Israelite Psalms tradition.
 An exploration of various critical approaches to the study of these texts is accompanied by an investigation of the ways in which the Psalms have served as a resource for subsequent theological, literary, and liturgical traditions.

-BLST 717 The Former Prophets: Encountering Elijah and Elisha (3)
+BLST 717 The Former Prophets: Joshua through Kings (3)

 BLST 721 Studies in the Gospel of Matthew (3)

 Early in the church’s history, Matthew’s Gospel became the place to turn to encounter Jesus’ teaching and his mission.
 This course offers an introduction to contemporary Matthean scholarship and to the critical study of the Gospels, but focuses on a close reading of Matthew’s Gospel itself.
 Special attention will be devoted to the theology that emerges from this Gospel and to its importance for the church today.

 BLST 722 Studies in the Gospel of Luke (3)